hardwarelayer/tientn-jboard-game/README.md

     [Fixed] 12. bug: after WordMatch game, back to territory canvas and build dialog, new JCoin has not updated, must close Territory and reopen

-    13. improve: after a while, we'll have a lot of jCoin each turn, need a mechanism to spend the jCoin, for example: maintenance cost of buildings, if not enough, buildings may disappear ... so we have to earn jCoin on every turn
+    [Done] 13. improve: after a while, we'll have a lot of jCoin each turn, need a mechanism to spend the jCoin, for example: maintenance cost of buildings, if not enough, buildings may disappear ... or tribute to other players, or PUs of region(part of our built) get bombed, so we have to earn jCoin on every turn. -> Finally I added a "tribute" feature to other Ai player

     [Done] 14. improve: focus back to first word list after complete one test